storj/docs/app/(docs)/learn/concepts/limits/page.md

 Please note: some Debit cards maybe accepted too, but prepaid cards are not supported.
 {% /callout %}

-### STORJ token Payment method
+### USDC Payment method

-Adding $10 or more worth of STORJ tokens to your account deposit address will automatically upgrade your account to PRO and you will also receive a bonus of 10% of the deposit amount on your balance.
+Adding $10 or more in USDC to your account deposit address will automatically upgrade your account to PRO.
+Deposits no longer receive a bonus.

 {% callout type="info"  %}
-Please note: The deposit address currently only accepts transactions with ERC20 STORJ tokens on Ethereum mainnet or zkSync Era (note that **zkSync Lite is not supported**, and we are considering to sunset zkSync Era payments too).
+Please note: The deposit address only accepts ERC20 USDC transactions on Ethereum mainnet. zkSync and other Layer 2 networks are not supported.
 {% /callout %}

 ### Google Pay Payment method